Kasjonus/SidebarMessengerFix/README.md

 2. Open or refresh http://www.messenger.com page
 3. That's it!

-### Attention
+### Dark Mode support
-> If you want to use a dark theme, you need a browser that supports "Force Dark Pages", currently only Opera GX supports it.
-To activate it, open messenger.com manually, and then select the Enforce Dark Theme option from the context menu.
+> If you want to use a dark theme, click button in left bottom corner.
 ## Build instructions
  - Test operating system: Windows 10
- - Test browser: Opera GX, Opera Beta
+ - Test browser: Opera GX, Opera

 ### Use:
 1. Download the extension files from git